 When you burn garbage, usually the concentration of smoke around the trash burning is quite high.
 Because there are different concentrations, smoke molecules automatically spread from high concentrations to low concentrations.
-The smoke molecules that initially gathered together eventually dispersed in all directions.
+The smoke molecules that initially joined eventually dispersed in all directions.

 C1 is a cylindrical part or part of the water that has a high concentration, while C2 is a cylindrical part or part of the water that has a low concentration.
 To facilitate analysis, we only look at the movements of ink molecules in the center of the cylinder.